Smithsonian Internship Program

 - If you could intern at any Smithsonian Institution sites or work on any internship project what would it be? i.e. ,what is your dream SI internship and what would you be doing?

 The Smithsonian Internship Program director works with staff in the Office of Academic Appointments and Internships (OAAI) at the Smithsonian and reaches out to the various museums for internship project proposals.
 This tab includes the project proposals that staff at those museums have sent us so far.
 More will come in after the March 10, 2023, application deadline, so please be sure to check back often to see if anything new has been added.

 Application is available on the website or by contacting Jeanette Wintjen.
 The Smithsonian program director chairs a general information meeting about the program for interested applicants.

 Deadline to submit the application, including sample graded paper, two references, resume, unofficial transcript, relevant course list, and statement of interest.

 Notifications are sent to students for acceptance into the program, contingent upon successful completion of the current semester.
 Projects are not yet assigned.

 The Smithsonian program director meets with students to announce who is assigned which project.
 Students create a SOLAA account with the Smithsonian.

-The American studies department confirms students’ successful completion of the spring semester with the registrar’s office.
+The American Studies department confirms students’ successful completion of the spring semester with the Registrar’s office.
 If satisfactory, students are considered fully accepted into the program.

 Tuesday after Labor Day